Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: Proof Outline

 After establishing Condition~\ref{cond:maxima}, one obtains that for $(\alpha,\beta)=(p^\pm,p^\mp)$ it holds that $\E_\G[(Z^{\alpha,\beta}_G)^2]\approx \E_\G[Y^{\alpha^2,\beta^2}_G]$.
 At this point, we are in position to study the ratio $\E_\G[(Z^{\alpha,\beta}_G)^2]/(\E_\G[Z^{\alpha,\beta}_G])^2$.
 This is a technical computation and requires an asymptotic tight approximation of sums by appropriate Gaussian integrals.
 While the asymptotic value of the ratio is a constant, as in \cite{MWW}, the constant is greater than 1. \begin{lemma} When Condition~\ref{cond:maxima} is true, for $(\alpha,\beta)=(p^\pm,p^\mp)$, it holds that

-where $\omega$ is given by \eqref{eq:definitionofomega}. \end{lemma} \begin{remark} The formula given in the lemma is valid for the hard-core model as well ($B_1=0, B_2=1$), agreeing with the statement of \cite[Theorem 3.3]{MWW}. \end{remark} This complication does not allow one to get high probability statements using the second moment method.
-This is by now a standard scenario in the theory of random regular graphs and it can be dealt with by the small graph conditioning method \cite{Wormald,JLR}.
-The application of the method utilizes the moments' analysis.
-In our setting, the method explains the variance of the variables $Z^{\alpha,\beta}_G$ by conditioning on the occurrence of a cycle in a random $\Delta$-regular graph.
-The consequence of applying the small graph conditioning method is the following result. \begin{lemma} When Condition~\ref{cond:maxima} is true, for $(\alpha,\beta)=(p^\pm,p^\mp)$, it holds asymptotically almost surely over the graph $G\sim\G(n,\Delta)$ that
+where $\omega$ is given by \eqref{eq:definitionofomega}. \end{lemma} \begin{remark} The formula given in the lemma is valid for the hard-core model as well ($B_1=0, B_2=1$), agreeing with the statement of \cite[Theorem 3.3]{MWW}. \end{remark} The fact that the ratio of the second moment to the first moment squared converges to a constant greater than 1 does not allow to get a.a.s.\ results using the standard second moment method.
+This can be dealt with by the so-called small subgraph conditioning method \cite{Wormald,JLR}.
+The consequence of applying the small subgraph conditioning method is the following result (proved in Section~\ref{sec:oversmall}). \begin{lemma} When Condition~\ref{cond:maxima} is true, for $(\alpha,\beta)=(p^\pm,p^\mp)$, it holds asymptotically almost surely over the graph $G\sim\G(n,\Delta)$ that